Farmer and Rancher Mental Health (FARMh) Initiative

 For more information about this study or to volunteer please contact:

-Michelle Pavloff RN, PhD(c)
+Michelle Pavloff RN, PhD

-Research Chair, Rural Health
+Research chair, Rural Health

 Michelle.Pavloff@saskpolytech.ca

-For Mental Health Support in Saskatchewan:
+For mental health support in Saskatchewan:

 Call or text 211 (211 Saskatchewan)